-- 3) Days on ground are counted between sightings that are less than 30 days apart and totalled.
-Where a vessel is sighted greater than 30 days apart, seven days is attributed to the vessel for each sighting. - 4) The known days when vessels are not in the Regulatory Area (eg port visits, etc.) are counted and subtracted from days on ground. - 5) The final figure obtained is then reduced by 15% to account for bad weather, steaming, mechanical breakdown, etc. - 6) The final days on ground are totalled for each nation. - Courtesy boarding data for each nation is analyzed to determine the major fisheries engaged in, as well as to determine catch rates. - 8) The percentage of time (based on courtesy boarding) spent engaging in each fishery is applied to the total estimated days for each nation. - 9) As a result, an estimate of catch by species for each nation is obtained. - 10) This estimated catch and effort is added to the courtesy boarding data to obtain a combined total catch for each nation/fishery.
+- 1. Courtesy boarding and sighting data are obtained. - 2.
+Sighting information which is covered by courtesy boardings is omitted. - 3.
+Days on ground are counted between sightings that are less than 30 days apart and totalled.
+Where a vessel is sighted greater than 30 days apart, seven days is attributed to the vessel for each sighting. - 4.
+The known days when vessels are not in the Regulatory Area (e.g. port visits, etc.) are counted and subtracted from days on ground. - 5.
+The final figure obtained is then reduced by 15% to account for bad weather, steaming, mechanical breakdown, etc. - 6.
+The final days on ground are totalled for each nation. - 7.
+Courtesy boarding data for each nation is analyzed to determine the major fisheries engaged in, as well as to determine catch rates. - 8.
+The percentage of time (based on courtesy boarding) spent engaging in each fishery is applied to the total estimated days for each nation. - 9.
+As a result, an estimate of catch by species for each nation is obtained. - 10.
+This estimated catch and effort is added to the courtesy boarding data to obtain a combined total catch for each nation/fishery.